apoll2000/stereofog/README.md

 The datasets in the following are semi-synthetic, meaning that they work with real images, to which the fog has been added synthetically.
 A disadvantage of this method is that the depth map is never perfect, which can lead to artifacts in the fogged images.

 #### Foggy Cityscapes from Uni Tübingen
-In cooperation with the researchers [Georg Volk](https://www.embedded.uni-tuebingen.de/en/team/georg-volk/) and  for the University of Tübingen, Germany, we trained a model on synthetic data generated for their paper ["Simulating Photo-realistic Snow and Fog on Existing Images for Enhanced CNN Training and Evaluation"](https://embedded.uni-tuebingen.de/assets/publications/vonBernuth-Volk-Bringmann_Snow_Fog.pdf).
+In cooperation with the researchers [Georg Volk](https://www.embedded.uni-tuebingen.de/en/team/georg-volk/) and [Jörg Gamerdinger](https://embedded.uni-tuebingen.de/en/team/joerg-gamerdinger/) from the University of Tübingen, Germany, we trained a model on synthetic data generated for their paper ["Simulating Photo-realistic Snow and Fog on Existing Images for Enhanced CNN Training and Evaluation"](https://embedded.uni-tuebingen.de/assets/publications/vonBernuth-Volk-Bringmann_Snow_Fog.pdf).

 #### Foggy Cityscapes from ETH Zürich
 Another dataset taken into consideration was the [Foggy Cityscapes dataset](http://people.ee.ethz.ch/~csakarid/SFSU_synthetic/) from the paper ["Semantic Foggy Scene Understanding with Synthetic Data"](http://people.ee.ethz.ch/~csakarid/SFSU_synthetic/Semantic_foggy_scene_understanding_with_synthetic_data-Sakaridis+Dai+Van_Gool-IJCV-AAM.pdf) by [Sakaridis et al.](https://people.ee.ethz.ch/~csakarid/).
 The dataset was created by the [Computer Vision Lab](https://www.vision.ee.ethz.ch/en/) of ETH Zürich, Switzerland.